aceeric/desktop-kubernetes/README.md

 <img src="resources/desktop-kubernetes-no-text.jpg" width="100"/>

-Desktop Kubernetes is a Linux *Bash* project that provisions a desktop Kubernetes cluster using VirtualBox - with each cluster node consisting of a CentOS, Alma, or Rocky Linux guest VM.
+Desktop Kubernetes is a Linux *Bash* project that provisions a desktop Kubernetes cluster using VirtualBox or KVM - with each cluster node consisting of a CentOS, Alma, or Rocky Linux guest VM.
 The purpose is to create a local development and testing environment that is 100% compatible with a production-grade Kubernetes environment.

 Desktop Kubernetes is the *57 Chevy* of Kubernetes distros: you can take it apart and put it back together with just a few Linux console tools: bash, curl, genisoimage, ssh, scp, tar, openssl, vboxmanage, helm, yp, and kubectl.
 That being said, **v1.28.0** of this distribution is Kubernetes Certified.
 See: [CNCF Landscape](https://landscape.cncf.io/?group=certified-partners-and-providers&view-mode=grid&item=platform--certified-kubernetes-distribution--desktop-kubernetes).